-This is the third part of our series on Lean project management.In this post we discuss visual management’s role in Lean and Agile management and why investment in visual management software is critical to your success.
+This is the third part of our series on Lean project management.In this post we discuss visual management’s and Kanban's role in Lean and Agile management and why investment in visual management software is critical to your success.

 Consider this.
 If you were to survey the traditional manufacturing floor, how would you know where the system was breaking down?
 Sometimes there would be flashing lights indicating a fault in the system, but even if there weren't any, you could still tell which machine was having issues by the big pile of parts in front of it.

 But when you look around development departments today and a team of knowledge workers, how can you tell where the problems are?
 Where is the task that is the most critical today?
 Where is the blockage which is delaying your project today?
 Where is the one that will delay your project tomorrow?
 These problems are hidden from view.